Dan O'Bannon: 1990s

 In 1990, O'Bannon and Shusett again teamed up as writers on Total Recall, an adaptation of the short story We Can Remember It for You Wholesale by Philip K. Dick.
 This was a project the two had been working on since collaborating on Alien.
 With a cast featuring Sharon Stone and Arnold Schwarzenegger, Total Recall earned well over US$100 million.

 An earlier screenplay by the duo titled Hemoglobin was also produced as the low budget feature Bleeders (1997).

 O'Bannon's second directorial feature, The Resurrected (1991), was a low-budget horror effort released direct-to-video.
 Based on the writings of H. P. Lovecraft, it focused on a family's ancient rituals that awaken the dead.
 In 1995, O'Bannon received a co-writing credit for the sci-fi film Screamers adapted from the Philip K. Dick story "Second Variety", having written the initial version of the screenplay with Michael Campus in the early 1980s.

 2000s

 In 2001, O'Bannon was the filmmaker-in-residence at Chapman University's Dodge College of Film and Media Arts.

 O'Bannon and Shusett were credited as writers on the 2004 science fiction film Alien vs. Predator, a prequel to Alien.

 Posthumous

 In 2013, Dan O'Bannon's Guide to Screenplay Structure was released, co-written with Matt R. Lohr.
+Dark Horse Comics published the five-issue comic series Alien: The Original Screenplay from August to December 2020 based on O'Bannon original 1976 screenplay for the film.

-Personal life and death
+Personal life

 He and his wife Diane had a son, Adam.

+Death

 O'Bannon died from complications of Crohn's disease in Los Angeles on December 17, 2009.
 He credited his experiences with Crohn's for inspiring the chest-bursting scene from Alien.